solliancenet/tech-immersion-data-ai/day1-exp2/README.md

 ## Task 3: Configure Stream Analytics

-In this task, you will create and configure a new event hub within the provided Event Hubs namespace.
-This will be used to capture vehicle telemetry after it has been processed and enriched by the Azure function you will create later on.
+Azure Stream Analytics is an event-processing engine that allows you to examine high volumes of data streaming from devices.
+Incoming data can be from devices, sensors, web sites, social media feeds, applications, and more.
+It also supports extracting information from data streams, identifying patterns, and relationships.
+You can then use these patterns to trigger other actions downstream, such as create alerts, feed information to a reporting tool, or store it for later use.

+In this task, you will configure Stream Analytics to use the event hub you created as a source, query and analyze that data, then send it to Power BI for reporting.

 1. Navigate to the [Azure portal](https://portal.azure.com).

 2. Select **Resource groups** from the left-hand menu.
-Then select the resource group named **tech-immersion**.
+Then select the resource group named **tech-immersion-YOUR_UNIQUE_IDENTIFIER**.

     ![The tech-immersion resource group is selected.](media/tech-immersion-rg.png 'Resource groups')